-In the area of oncology, our proprietary drug development activities have been focused on the development of a small molecule called Adva-27a for the treatment of aggressive forms of cancer.
+Adva-27a is a small molecule designed for the treatment of aggressive forms of cancer.
 A Topoisomerase II inhibitor, Adva-27a has been shown to be effective at destroying Multidrug Resistant Cancer cells including Pancreatic Cancer cells, Breast Cancer cells, Small-Cell Lung Cancer cells and Uterine Sarcoma cells (Published in ANTICANCER RESEARCH, Volume 32, Pages 4423-4432, October 2012).
 We are the direct owner of all patents pertaining to Adva-27a including U.S. Patents Number 8,236,935 and 10,272,065.

 Adva-27a is a GEM-difluorinated C-glycoside derivative of Podophyllotoxin.
 Another derivative of Podophyllotoxin called Etoposide is currently on the market and is used to treat various types of cancer including leukemia, lymphoma, testicular cancer, lung cancer, brain cancer, prostate cancer, bladder cancer, colon cancer, ovarian cancer, liver cancer and several other forms of cancer.
 Etoposide is one of the most widely used anticancer drugs.
 Adva-27a and Etoposide are similar in that they both attack the same target in cancer cells, namely the DNA unwinding enzyme, Topoisomerase II.
-Unlike Etoposide however, Adva-27a is able to penetrate and destroy Multidrug Resistant Cancer cells.
+Unlike Etoposide however, Adva-27a has the advantage of being able to penetrate and destroy Multidrug Resistant Cancer cells.
 In addition, Adva-27a has been shown to have distinct and more desirable biological and pharmacological properties compared to Etoposide.
 In side-by-side studies using Multidrug Resistant Breast Cancer cells and Etoposide as a reference, Adva-27a showed markedly greater cell killing activity (see Figure 1).